Destinations · The Salon

 Paradise Beach sits between family-friendly and club-oriented.
 Depends on the time of day and season.

 Agios Sostis (the north coast) is quiet and alternative.
 Empty compared to the others.
 Good for a retreat-and-read day if the scene gets overwhelming.
-At the far end of the beach sits Kiki's — no electricity, no phone, no sign.
-Just rough wooden tables, Greek home cooking, wine, and the sense that you've found something no algorithm will ever surface.
-Go for lunch.
-This is the reward for going north.

 The Bars (And What They Mean)